-Based on your market entry scenario, INCO can consult you on the legal consequences of performing such activity, and how such activity can be structured.
+Based on your market entry scenario, INCO can consult you on the legal consequences of performing such activity, and provides legal advice how such activity can be structured.

-In case you are signing any kind of legal agreement, from an employment agreement to a rental agreement, it’s advised to get advice from an experienced Dutch lawyer.
-Dutch corporate lawyers will check if you are taking any unnecessary risks, or committing to a (longterm) hidden agreement.
+In case you are signing any kind of legal agreement, from an employment agreement to a rental agreement, it’s advised to get Legal advice from an experienced Dutch lawyer.
+Dutch corporate lawyers will check if you are taking any unnecessary risks, or committing to a (long-term) hidden agreement.

-In many cases, INCO can provide legal consulting services as part of our basic Company Officer Services.
+In many cases, INCO can provide legal consulting services & Legal assistance as part of our basic Company Officer Services.
 This means you get access to experienced Dutch lawyers without any hourly charges.

 As a global entrepreneur, you should not underestimate the complexity of understanding a new legal system.
 Although the internet provides a lot of information, and online standard templates can be very convenient.
 When it comes to legal affairs, the devil lies in the details.

 By appointing INCO as your legal partner, you avoid such scenarios, so you can focus on your business.